grace-notes/website/contents/topics/gideon.md

 ---
 title: "Gideon"
 pdf: "gideon.pdf"
-description: "Gideon - [PDF] A brief history of the life of Gideon, the judge of Israel."
+description: "Gideon -  A brief history of the life of Gideon, the judge of Israel."
 template: lesson.jade
 ---